Fingers Crossed (Lauren Spencer-Smith song): Background

 Lauren Spencer-Smith is a British-born Canadian singer-songwriter from Vancouver Island who competed on season 18 of American Idol in 2020, where she made it to the top 20 but was eliminated during the first week of remote shows.
 In November 2021, she posted a 47-second clip of herself to TikTok relaxing in the studio while listening to the demo of the song, which received more than 23 million views.
 Its success as well as comments from viewers helped convince her to release a studio version of the song.

 Composition

 According to its digital sheet music, "Fingers Crossed" is written and composed in the key of F major, it is built of the chord progression F–Dm–Gm–C and is set in the time signature of 12/8 with a tempo of 109 beats per minute.
-Spencer-Smith's vocal range spans from F 3 to C 5.
+Spencer-Smith's vocal range spans from F3 to C5.